 The newly renovated building - nice job, Lions!

-Clallam Bay/Seiku Lion's Club
+WHERE: Clallam Bay/Seiku Lion's Club 90 Bogachiel Street Clallam Bay, Olympic

-Clallam Bay, Olympic Peninsula, Washington State, United States (Take Highway 112 through Clallam Bay.
-After the hard left, look for liqour store on the right; Bogachiel Street is the next left).
+Clallam Bay.
+After the hard left, look for liqour store on the right;

-ACCOMADATIONS AND HOUSING Get your ass in gear - rooms fill up FAST!
+ACCOMADATIONS AND HOUSINGGet your ass in gear - rooms fill up FAST!
 And also Neah Bay AND the Couchsurfers Event Link!
 Stay with fascinating local people - or if you are a FLP - sponsor a comics/media/art/writer in your own home.

-EVERYONE WELCOME.
-If you do comics, poetry, gallery art, jewelry, paint cars, bake pies, sing, do stand-up, sculpture, hip-hop, light shows, whatever - bring it.
+light shows, whatever - bring it.
 Cosplay wanted for the parade.
-AND HORSES!
+AND

-HOW TO GET HERE: Take a flight to Port Angeles on Kenmore Air, then take the Forks bus to the the Clallam Bay connection at Sappho.
-Yes, Sappho.
+Sappho.
 Bus details at Clallam Transit.
 Or take Olympic Bus Lines from Seattle.
 Coming from Portland, or other points south?
 Take the WEST side of the Olympic Peninsula, Highway 101: Good roads, scenic, food and fuel - and MUCH less traffic, even in July.

 AWARDS: Who are we to judge?
 If your fans love you and buy stuff, you win.

-PROVIDED: space, electricity (PROBABLY wi-fi).
-More Wi-fi is 24/7 at the library, right around the corner.
+24/7 at the library, right around the corner.
 LOTS of table space!

-PANELS and EVENTS Link: Includes audio-visual details.
+Fire Hall and Clinic parking lot.
+LINK TO PHOTOS OF MORE SPACES PANELS and EVENTS Link: Includes audio-visual details.

 GAMES: You want games?
 Find a Gamesmaster and contact us to be put in the Panel schedule.

-CATERING: We have a NICE kitchen available, so if you want to bring and sell food, take care of your own licensing or whatever.
+NICE kitchen available, so if you want to bring and sell food, take care

-LAST-MINUTE PRINTING: Already on the peninsula and forgot something?
-Need a large print order at the last minute?
-Olympic Printers are the guys.
+PRINTING: Already on the peninsula and forgot something?
+Need a large

-T-SHIRTS: Don't want to drag a million t-shirts along, especially if you have a new design?
+new design?
 Get 'em done in Port Angeles and pick 'em up at SickTees.

+CHILDREN: watch your own.
 TRASH: Container in Lion's Club kitchen.
 SEPARATE THE CANS.

 FACILITY CARE: No tape of any sort on the wall.
 Respect the Lion's Club's wall displays.
 We all chip in to clean up at the end of the show.
 It don't take long.
+Don't set yourself on fire.

 EXHIBITORS: